-Ehrenburg palace (Schloss Ehrenburg) was the residence palace of the dukes of Saxe-Coburg until 1918.
-It was built in the 16th century from a Franciscan monastery.
-The present façade in English Gothic Revival style was designed by Karl Friedrich Schinkel in the beginning of the 19th century.
+Ehrenburg Palace (Schloss Ehrenburg) was the residential palace of the dukes of Saxe-Coburg until 1918.
+It originates from a Franciscan monastery.
+The present façade in the English Gothic Revival style is a work by Karl Friedrich Schinkel at the beginning of the 19th century.
 [German]

 I can’t help myself, but this sundial made me smile! 🙂 I came across this piece while walking through the lanes of Nuremberg.
 This historic city in the German region of Franconia is worth a visit not only for its sundials.

 Cute!
 I found this group of teddy bears in front of a doll shop.
 Can you imagine my surprise to meet bears in the streets of Nuremberg?
 On the other hand, it wasn’t my first bear-related experience on this day.